 Submission Deadlines for Master’s Degrees

 The University confers degrees three times a year: February, May and September.
 Submission deadlines are published in the Graduate School's Academic Calendar.
-In general, they are: mid-December for a February 1 degree, mid-April for a May degree, and the end of August for a September 1 degree.
+The Degree Eligibility Form must be submitted to the student's academic department for review at least two weeks prior to the final degree deadline.

 Deadlines are absolute.
 No exceptions will be made.
 All online submissions, forms and fees are required to be submitted before the deadline date.